Energy hubs explained: definition, how it works, why it matters

 Energy Cooperative Amsterdamse Haven (ECAH)

-The creation of this energy hub allows the participating companies to share responsibilities and coordinate their energy consumption, while the umbrella cooperative ECAH facilitates the collaboration.
-The hub is controlled via multiple Teleports on-site, and a shared energy management platform that ECAH is currently developing.
+The creation of this energy hub will allow the participating companies to share responsibilities and coordinate their energy consumption, while the umbrella cooperative ECAH facilitates the collaboration.
+The hub will be controlled via multiple Teleports on-site, and a Energy Hub PlatformLearn more here: Energy Hub Platform, an initiative by Firan, ENTRNCE and SEP. currently under development.

 IV.
 Conclusion